mrunderoad/private-resort/blog.md/blog.md

 4. The other list is an unordered list.

 ### Heres a link to my bands music!
-My band is called Cranefist.
-We have [one song finished](https://cranefistband.bandcamp.com/releases).
+My band is called Cranefist, we have [one song finished](https://cranefistband.bandcamp.com/releases).
+We really miss playing live shows and will have to wait until we find a new bass player.